vorSherer/code-301-prework/windows/wsl.md

 You are now done with the Heroku CLI!
 Next you will be installing PostgreSQL 10!

-## Install Jest

-In your terminal, run `npm i -g jest`, and then confirm that you can run `jest --version`.

 ## Install PostgreSQL using WSL

 This doc explains how to install PostgreSQL 10 for Windows WSL

-We are installing this through the Ubuntu command line since we want this software to run in the Linux environmnet.
+We are installing this through the Ubuntu command line since we want this software to run in the Linux environment.
 You can check out the PostgreSQL Linux install docs [here](https://www.postgresql.org/download/linux/ubuntu/).

 ## Install
 1. Open a terminal (the Ubuntu app) and then go to the root of the Ubuntu Subsystem by typing `cd ~ `.